Greyrib/AWGit/README.md

 # AWGit
-Associated git for AW Unity Project, to permit easier issue-tracking remote coding &amp; showcasing.
+Associated git for AW Unity Project, for easier issue-tracking & remote coding.

+Please note the associated projects are private at the time of this writing.